-On this exclusive tour, you and your group will gain a comprehensive understanding of the Colosseum, one of the seven wonders of the world, built by Emperor Vespasian and completed by his son Titus.
+On this guided tour, you will explore the Colosseum, one of the most iconic monuments in the world, built by Emperor Vespasian and completed by his son Titus.

-Next, visit the Roman Forum, the heart of the ancient city, where you’ll see important temples, such as the Temple of Julius Caesar, and key political and legal structures.
+Next, continue to the Roman Forum, the political and social center of ancient Rome, where you will see important temples, including the Temple of Julius Caesar, along with significant political and civic structures.

 When you’ll arrive, please enter in the office Please check-in at the meeting point 15 minutes prior to your scheduled tour time.
 Tours will depart promptly at the scheduled time, and no refunds will be given for late arrivals or missed tours.